National Broadband Network: 2018

 In February 2018, Turnbull was criticised for connecting The Lodge to the NBN using FTTC technology while neighbours had FTTN, and for having a 100 Mbit/s plan, when he had previously stated that most Australians would not need those speeds.
 During the South Australia state election, Jay Weatherill promised funding for an alternative network for Adelaide if re-elected.

 2019

+In April 2019, the ACCC released a report stating that consumers were paying more for basic internet access under the NBN than they were for ADSL plans under the same speeds.
+Mark Gregory of RMIT University estimated that to return the NBN to all-fibre similar to the initial plan would cost between $16 billion and $20 billion over five to ten years.

 NBN Co's chief executive Stephen Rue announced in August 2019 that the $51 billion project would be completed within budget by June 2020.
 At the time of the announcement, the network was 85% complete.

+In December 2019, Speedtest.net ranked Australia 68th globally in terms of internet speed, a decline of three places from the year before and the fourth-slowest in the OECD, while being under the global average.

 2020

 In February 2020, Rue announced that the network was 90% complete.
 He also reaffirmed his August 2019 announcement that the project would be completed within budget by June 2020.

-In September 2020, the Coalition announced a $4.5 billion upgrade to the NBN, planning to bring faster internet speeds to up to 8 million people, a move seen as a backflip from the Liberal party after campaigning for seven years against the Labors parties original NBN's plan consisting of FTTP.
+In September 2020, the Coalition announced a $4.5 billion upgrade to the NBN, planning to bring faster internet speeds to up to 8 million people, a move seen as a backflip from the Liberals after campaigning for seven years against Labor's original NBN's plan consisting of FTTP.

+2025

+In January 2025, the Government announced a $4 billion measure that by 2030 would finish overbuilding 95% of the residences served by the FTTN copper to enable the ordering of upgrades the full speed FTTP fibre.

+Residential wholesale speeds were scheduled to be increased from September 2025 on the FTTP and HFC network.
+This included the first release of 2 Gigabits per second (Gbps) download plans, labelled as "NBN Hyperfast".
+The highest speed for residential connections would become 2000/200 Mbit/s (Download/Upload) on FTTP and 2000/100 on HFC with both requiring a new network termination device.
+Other tiers to change would include the 100/20 tier being increased to 500/50, the 250/25 tier increased to 750/50 and 1000/50 tier having its upload speed increased to 1000/100.
+The commercial grade Enterprise Ethernet service is to be simplified to five symmetrical up/down tiers of 500, 1000, 2000, 5000 and 10000 Mbit/s.